MichaelCurrin/code-cookbook/recipes/other/networking/static-ip.md

 ## Conclusion

-You now have a static IP address setup on your machine.
+You now have a static IP address set up on your machine.

 You can disconnect from the network (such leaving or turning off) and when you connect again, you'll get the same predictable network IP.